vimc/montagu-api/spec/spec.md

 ## GET /modelling-groups/{modelling-group-id}/responsibilities/{touchstone-id}/coverage_sets/{scenario-id}/
 Returns metadata for the coverage sets associated with the responsibility.

-Required permissions: `touchstones.read`, with global scope, and `coverage.read` scoped to the modelling-group.
+Required permissions: Global scope: `scenarios.read`.
+Scoped to modelling group: `responsibilities.read` and `coverage.read`.
+Additionally, to view coverage sets for an `in-preparation` touchstone, the user needs the `touchstones.prepare` permission.

 If the touchstone is `in-preparation`, and the user does not have permission to see touchstones before they are made `open`, then this returns an error 404.